Skip to chat with us. Skip to content

 Gonorrhea is one of the most commonly reported STIs in Canada, with rates nearly tripling from 2010 to 2019.
 A highly contagious bacterial infection, gonorrhea is currently treatable with antibiotics, but Canadian health officials warn that this infection is becoming increasingly antibiotic-resistant, which could lead to gonorrhea cases that can’t be cured.
 Left untreated, it can cause infertility, blood infections, pelvic inflammatory disease (PID), and other health issues.

-Although urine tests are commonly used to diagnose gonorrhea, a healthcare provider may choose to test using a swab of fluid taken from the vagina, cervix, rectum, urethra, or throat — the latter is due to oral gonorrhea cases being caused by oral intercourse.
-Either way, test results usually come back within a few days.
+The bacterium Neisseria gonorrhoeae, responsible for gonorrhea, can take up to two weeks after sex to show up in a urine test for STDs.
+While urine tests are commonly used to diagnose gonorrhea, a healthcare provider may also perform a swab test.
+Swabs may be taken from fluid in the vagina, cervix, rectum, urethra, or throat due to the risk of oral gonorrhea cases from oral intercourse.
+Either way, STD tests by urine are quick, and results usually come back within a few days.

 Commonly called “trich,” this less-common STI is caused by a single-celled parasite called Trichomonas vaginalis.
 It most commonly affects women, who may experience symptoms including foul-smelling vaginal discharge, genital itching or burning, and pain during urination or sex.
 Men who contract trichomoniasis generally have no symptoms.